DennisMelamed/dotfiles/notes/running_data_collects_and_demos.md

         6. etc. etc.
     - Tools like `roslaunch`, `tmux`/`tmuxinator`, and even `subprocess.Popen` in python can be useful for this

+- [ ] Have a way to visualize the data you're collecting.
+    - This can be as simple as `tail`-ing logs

 # Data
 - [ ] File backups are your friend
     - External hard drives are good for onsite backups (to be performed as frequently as reasonable)